Wolff-Parkinson-White Syndrome

 What is the definition of Wolff-Parkinson-White Syndrome?

-Wolff-Parkinson-White (WPW) syndrome is a condition in which there is an extra electrical pathway in the heart that leads to periods of rapid heart rate (tachycardia).
+Wolff-Parkinson-White (WPW) syndrome is a condition in which there is an extra electrical pathway in the heart that leads to periods of a specific type rapid heart rate called paroxysmal supraventricular tachycardia.

 WPW syndrome is one of the most common causes of fast heart rate problems in infants and children.